aarpon/hrm_docs/usermanual/tipstricks_advanced.rst

 fully deconvolved, while for the last image, only the first three channels are deconvolved.
 Additionally, for the first image, only the parameters for the first channel are used.

+  If all the optical parameters (numerical aperture, refractive indexes, etc) were entered in the previous steps, HRM will so that it can be used as a reference.